bradygaster/aspnetcore-app-workshop/README.md

 ### Application Architecture

 The diagram below highlights the components you'll create in this workshop, and the technologies used.
+The Conference DTO project is based on .NET Standard for maximum interopability with front-ends that use technologies other than .NET Core.

 ![Architecture Diagram](/docs/images/ConferencePlannerArchitectureDiagram.svg)